Nine Inch Nails: Other corporations

-As part of the alternate reality game which accompanied the release of Year Zero, three tracks from the album were intentionally "leaked" prior to their official release at a number of Nine Inch Nails concerts on USB flash drives.
+As part of the alternate reality game which accompanied the release of Year Zero, three tracks from the album ("My Violent Heart", "Survivalism", and "Me, I'm Not") were intentionally "leaked" prior to their official release at a number of Nine Inch Nails concerts on USB flash drives.
 The high-quality audio files quickly circulated the internet, and owners of websites hosting the files soon received cease and desist orders from the Recording Industry Association of America, despite the fact that the viral campaign, and the use of USB drives, was sanctioned by Nine Inch Nails' record label.
 The source that broke the story was quoted as saying, "These fucking idiots are going after a campaign that the label signed off on."

 The music of Nine Inch Nails has reportedly been used by the U.S. military as music torture to break down the resolve of detainees.
 Reznor objected to the use of his music in this way with the following message on the front page of the Nine Inch Nails website: "It's difficult for me to imagine anything more profoundly insulting, demeaning and enraging than discovering music you've put your heart and soul into creating has been used for purposes of torture.
 If there are any legal options that can be realistically taken they will be aggressively pursued, with any potential monetary gains donated to human rights charities.
 Thank GOD this country has appeared to side with reason and we can put the Bush administration's reign of power, greed, lawlessness and madness behind us."

 Aside from disagreements over the usage of Nine Inch Nails material, some corporations have dismissed content due to perceived obscenity.
 In 2009, Apple rejected an update to Nine Inch Nails' iPhone application, NIN: Access, because it found The Downward Spiral to contain "offensive or obscene content", referring to the lyrical content.
 Reznor criticized their decision, citing the audio was also available through the iTunes application.

 A similar incident involving digital content distribution occurred in 2013 when Nine Inch Nails re-released the original 1993 film Broken on Vimeo.
-Within hours of launch, the video was removed due to a terms of service violation on material that "harass, incite hatred or depict excessive violence".
+Within hours of launch, the video was removed due to terms of service violation on material that "harass, incite hatred or depict excessive violence".